Locality constraints in AdS$_2$ without parity: Test of locality sum rules in free theory

-This theory has parity symmetry and $\hat\f$ is parity-even.
-On the conformal boundary, the only primary operator appearing in the BOE of $\hat{\f}$ is a generalized free field $\phi$, again with even parity.
-Its scaling dimension $\D_\f$ satisfies \be \D_\f(\D_\f-1)=m^2\,. \ee To test the odd sum rule we need parity-odd operators.
+\ee To test the odd sum rule we need parity-odd operators.
 In the generalized free theory, we need at least the triple-twist family to get parity-odd operators.
 The double-twist operators $[\phi^2]_p$ with scaling dimension $\D_{[\phi^2]_p}=2\D_\f+2p$ all have even parity.
 The triple-twist operators $[\phi^3]_q$ with scaling dimension $\D_{[\phi^3]_q}=3\D_\f+q$ have even parity for even $q$ and odd parity for odd $q$.\footnote{In general the triple trace operators $[\f^3]_{n_1,n_2}$ have two quantum numbers as there can be more than one way to distribute the derivatives to obtain a primary operator.
 Their dimension is $\Delta_{[\f^3]_{n_1,n_2}} = 3\Delta_\f + n_1+n_2$.
 For $q=n_1+n_2<6$, there is a unique triple trace primary at each level $q$.
-For $q\geq6$, the notation $[\f^3]_q$ actually denotes a collection of operators with degenerate scaling dimensions (see \cite{FlowEqnToAppear}).
+For $q\geqslant6$, the notation $[\f^3]_q$ actually denotes a collection of operators with degenerate scaling dimensions (see \cite{Loparco:2026fki}).
 In this paper we only consider $[\f^3]_3$, which is unique.}

 For later convenience, let us define the partial sums \al{ \spl{ &S_e(l_{\rm max})\assign \sum_{l=0}^{l_{\rm max}} b^{\hat\f^2}_l C_{lij} \q^{(\a)}_n(\D_l,\D_{ij},\D_{ji})\,. \\ &S_o(l_{\rm max})\assign \sum_{l=0}^{l_{\rm max}} b^{\hat\f^2}_l C_{lij} \q^{(\a)}_n(\D_l,\D_{ij}+1,\D_{ji}+1)\,. } }